-Potty training your dog is teaching it to not soil the home.
+Potty training your dog teaches it not to soil the home.
 It is often the first challenge dog owners face.
 Depending on your approach, you either have a good time with your dog during this phase or live through a peeing and pooping nightmare.

-Potty training a dog is not rocket science but it does require consistency and commitment.
+Housetraining a dog is not rocket science but requires consistency and commitment.

 Generally, any dog that eliminates in the home needs to be housebroken—there is no such thing as a partially housetrained dog.
 Even after one accident—assuming it’s not a health issue—you are back to square one of housetraining.

 Body signals a dog exhibits when it has to go:

 Starting to sniff the area excessive

 Standing up and becoming restless when previously lying down

 Getting a slight hump in the back (just before going)